PhantomPWR/pp1-weedy-gonzales/README.md

 #  Future Implementations

 ### Technology
-As this is purely an HTML & CSS project, my aim was to avoid JavaScript at all costs, in order to see how far I could take CSS.
+As this is purely an HTML & CSS project, my aim was to avoid JavaScript at all costs, and see how far I could take CSS.

 After extensive research, I've come to the conclusion that the following implementations/improvements would require JavaScript:
-* A floating back-to-top button, which appears after scrolling past a certain point
+* A floating back-to-top button, appearing after scrolling past a certain point
-* Run a fading-out animation, when closing the modal window
+* Running a fading-out animation, when closing the modal window
 * Stop the page from scrolling behind the open modal
 * Prevent anchors adding unnecessary, meaningless browser history

 ### Content
-* The ability to view availability and book a home visit
+* A calendar booking system to view availability and book a home visit
 * A blog containing lawn care and weed control tips
 * A page showing before & after photos, as well as customer feedback